Multi-PA: A Multi-perspective Benchmark on Privacy Assessment for Large Vision-Language Models: Experiments

 \subsection{Evaluation Setup}

-Based on Multi-PA, we conduct an extensive evaluation of the privacy risks of LVLMs.
-The evaluation encompass 21 open-source models as well as 2 closed-source models, Gemini-1.5-Pro \cite{reid2024gemini} and GPT-4o \cite{OpenAI-gpt4}.
-For these closed-source models, we utilize the official API for evaluation.
+Based on Multi-PA, we conduct an extensive evaluation of privacy risks in LVLMs.
+Our evaluation covers 25 open-source models and 2 closed-source models, Gemini-1.5-Pro \cite{reid2024gemini} and GPT-4o \cite{OpenAI-gpt4}.
+Closed-source models are evaluated using their official APIs.